cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 }
 ```

 The path parameter is retrieved using `routingContext.request().getParam("id")`.
-In a `try-catch` block we try to convert this path parameter as integer.
+In a `try-catch` block we try to convert this path parameter as Long.
 If it fails (with a `NumberFormatException`), we write a `Bad Request - 400` response.
 If it's ok, we just remove the article from our backend.

 _Status 204?_
 As you can see, we have set the response status to `204 - NO CONTENT`.
 Responses to the HTTP Verb `DELETE` have generally no content.